Aerial-Ariel | Commonly Confused Words

 etymology

-• Aerial relates to things that happen in the air, like aerial photography or an aerial maneuver in gymnastics.
+• Aerial relates to things in the air, like aerial photography, while Ariel is a name, often used in literature or media.

 © 2025 Lithium Lab Pte Ltd